Using ecommpay payments for PrestaShop CMS

 For this, you can use the PrestaShop interface that allows cancelling these orders and changing their statuses manually (if necessary).

-Particularly, you can use the payment confirmation procedure when working with Open Banking methods, provide customers with the capability of payment retries (details), and set up sending notifications to customers about the purchased goods and services (details).
-To have such capabilities set up, contact the ecommpay technical support specialists.
+Particularly, you can use the payment confirmation procedure when working with the Open Banking methods (details), provide customers with the capability of payment retries (details), and set up sending notifications to customers about the purchased goods and services (details).

 This range of capabilities allows you to adjust to various business specifics, flexibly configure user scenarios, and ensure a high rate of the payment form conversion and payment acceptance.
 For setting up and using the capabilities provided by ecommpay, refer to the technical documentation on this portal and, if necessary, contact the ecommpay specialists.